How to Make a Cooking Video in 10 Minutes?

 Like those cooking videos you see on YouTube, Facebook, Instagram and other social media platforms but don’t know where and how to start?

-Well, let me tell you, you don’t need to be an expert in video editing or in videos, in particular, to start and create cooking videos.
-Here are some tips and things that you’ll need to get you started.
+Well, let me tell you, you don’t need to be an expert in video editing or videos in general to start creating cooking videos.
+Here are some tips and things that you’ll need to get started.

 5 Things You Will Need to Start Making Cooking Videos